Texas to Alabama's Beaches Road Trip

 Living near San Antonio, I can be toes in the sand at the Texas Gulf Coast in about three hours.
 While Texas beaches are about 200 miles from where I live, I prefer to vacation on Alabama’s Beaches.
 In fact, I think the beaches of Gulf Shores and Orange Beach are some of the best beaches in the continental United States.

-Alabama's Beaches are about 750 miles away and around 12 hours in the car, but it’s well worth the drive time.
+Alabama's Beaches are about 750 miles away and around 12 hours in the car, but it’s well worth the road trip.
 It 1,000% pays off, and the beach experience is so amazing.

 Driving to Alabama Beaches from Texas

 If you’re coming from elsewhere in Texas, plug in the numbers and see what the distance and drive time is.
 Starting in west or north Texas means a longer haul but if you live in those parts of the state, a drive to any beach requires some commitment.
-However, from most major Texas cities, driving to Gulf Shores and Orange Beach is an easy (and fun) day trip.
+However, from most major Texas cities, driving to Alabama's Beaches is an easy (and fun) day trip.
+In my opinion, the area really is incredible and worth the trip.
+The water is clear, the sand is white and soft, and there are so many fantastic restaurants and beach activities to choose from in the area.

 - Dallas Fort Worth to Alabama's Beaches: 655 miles and about a 10-hour drive.